 Caps take on a multitude of sweat, dirt and grime with constant use so obviously, you want to keep them clean and maintained to retain the fresh look they have straight out of the factory.
 In fact, Prendas now produce all of our own brand caps with an anti-bacterial ribbon inside which helps wick sweat faster and feels less abrasive on your head.

 Small production runs of caps can also add a "collectors" nature to various designs out there so you don't want to see a new addition come out of the wash faded, damaged and lifeless after one use.

-In our experience the best way to keep your caps looking new after a long ride is to do a quick, cool hand wash only (30 deg max) with a very mild detergents.
+In our experience, the best way to keep your caps looking new after a long ride is to do a quick, cool hand wash only (30 deg max) with a very mild detergent.
 This might not get rid of excessive dirt and road spray but it will remove the worst of it along with the buildup of sweat and ensure the cap is comfortable to wear on the next ride.
 After the wash just simply hang them up to dry.
-Tumble drying and ironing is also a big no no if you're unsure of the results.
+Tumble drying and ironing is also a big no-no if you're unsure of the results.